kytrinyx/problem-specifications/exercises/word-count/instructions.md

 `"That's the password: 'PASSWORD 123'!", cried the Special Agent.\nSo I fled.`

-The count for this subtitle would be:
+The mapping for this subtitle would be:

 ```text
 123: 1